 There are many reasons why you should consider keeping Ossabaw pigs.
-Here are some of the most notable ones.
+Here are some of the purposes for raising them:

 - They are extremely hardy: Given that they are descendants of feral pigs, Ossabow hogs are extremely hardy and can adapt to almost any environment.
 They are also very good foragers and can find their own food.
 The negative side is that they can devastate the local environment during lean years.

 - Ossabow pork is delicious: Ossabow meat tends to be slightly darker than most.
 It has a unique texture and resembles the much sought-after jamón ibérico from the black Iberian swine.